josevalim/portal/README.md

 We have done two changes:

-  * We have added a children to the supervisor, of type worker, and the child is represented by the module `Portal.Door`.
-We pass no argument when the door is being started as the door color will be specified just later on.
+  * We have added a children to the supervisor, of type `worker`, and the child is represented by the module `Portal.Door`.
+We pass no argument to the worker, just an empty list `[]`, as the door color will be specified just later on.

   * We have changed the strategy from `:one_for_one` to `:simple_one_for_one`.
 Supervisors provide different strategies and the `:simple_one_for_one` is useful when we want to dynamically create children, often with different arguments.
 This is exactly the case for our portal doors, where we want to spawn multiple doors with different colors.